olga-zats/AdvSemiSegImprv/README.md

    ```
    bash two_discr.sh
    ```
-   Evaluation results and trained models are going to be saved to the directories `./exp4/two_discr` and `./snapshots/exp4/two_discr` respectively.
+   Evaluation results and trained models are going to be saved to the directories `two_discr` and `snapshots/two_discr` respectively.